dakerr/pirate-island-pixijs/README.md

 # pirate-island-pixijs
-A simple drop-n-catch game made with pixies
+A simple drop-n-catch game made with pixijs